GSD-COURANCES DESIGN RESIDENCY PROGRAM

 Harvard University Graduate School of Design | Department of Landscape Architecture

+The residency is open to current GSD Master in Landscape Architecture degree candidates.
 Two positions will be offered each year.
-The duration of the residency will be for six weeks, from approximately the beginning of June to the middle of July.
-The dates for 2020 will be approximately from June 2, 2020-July 12, 2020.
+The duration of the residency will be for six weeks from approximately the beginning of June to the middle of July.
+Shortlisted candidates will be interviewed as part of the application process.

 ELIGIBILITY AND CRITERIA

-All students enrolled in the Harvard Graduate School of Design are eligible for support for project proposals that address the objectives of the Penny White Fund.
-Although all GSD students are eligible, according to the Fund terms, “it is expected that preference will be given to students in the Department of Landscape Architecture.”
-Please note that final year students are not eligible.
-Students not enrolled in the Master in Landscape Architecture, Master in Architecture, Master in Urban Design, Master in Urban Planning, or Master in Design programs must clearly indicate the relationship of the proposed project to their major research enterprise, including thesis or dissertation studies.
+All students enrolled in the Harvard Graduate School of Design are eligible to submit project proposals that address the objectives of the Penny White Project Fund.
+Although all GSD students are eligible, according to the Fund terms: “…it is expected that preference will be given to students in the Department of Landscape Architecture.”
+The Committee looks favorably upon collaboration between students in Landscape Architecture or in affiliated programs such as the Ecologies Domain of the Master in Design Studies Program and other design disciplines.
+Students not enrolled in the Master in Landscape Architecture, Master in Architecture, Master of Architecture in Urban Design, Master in Urban Planning, or Master in Design programs must clearly indicate the relationship of the proposed project to their major research enterprise, including thesis or dissertation studies.
 Furthermore, these students must indicate other sources and amounts of funding related to such efforts, if they exist.

-Students can apply to both Calls for Proposals if desired; however, the Committee recommends that such applicants note their preference when applying and ultimately move forward with one option over the other.
+Students can apply to both Calls for Proposals (Penny White and Courances), if desired; however, the Committee recommends that such applicants note their preference when applying and ultimately move forward with one option over the other.

-Should students wish to travel elsewhere in addition to their time at Courances, please note that due to student travel policies students should not plan travel to “High Risk” countries and regions.
-Please review the risk ratings on the Harvard Global Support Services page here: www.globalsupport.harvard.edu/travel-tools/risk-ratings
+Please note that due to student travel policies, we cannot fund students who plan to travel to high-risk travel locations.
+Please review the risk ratings on the Harvard Global Support Services page here: www.globalsupport.harvard.edu/travel-tools/risk-ratings.

-Students must work individually.
-Team applicants are not allowed.
-Student may work in conjunction with or independently from their course work.
+Students may work individually or in teams, and in conjunction with or independently from their coursework.

-Proposals are evaluated on several criteria including: quality and clarity of the project, originality of the research, feasibility of the budget and schedule, relevance to the Fund’s objectives, nature of the outcome, and contribution to the field of landscape architecture.
-Applicants should carefully review proposals from the past 2 to 3 years to avoid duplication of projects previously supported by the Fund.
-The Jury will pay special attention to the focus and quality of the proposals, the relationship between proposed travel and project objectives, current course of graduate study, and their relevance to the field of landscape architecture.
-The Fund will welcome projects that focus and advance the political agency of landscape—namely through plants, waters, climates—as activist, collaborative, and participatory medium.
+Proposals are evaluated on several criteria including: quality and clarity of the project; originality of research; feasibility of the budget and schedule; relevance to the Fund’s objectives; nature of the outcome; and contribution to the field of landscape architecture.
+Applicants should carefully review proposals from the past two to three years to avoid duplication of projects previously supported by the Fund.
+The Committee will pay special attention to: the focus and quality of the proposals; the relationship between proposed travel and project objectives; current course of graduate study; and the relevance to the field of landscape architecture.
+The Fund welcomes projects that focus and advance the political agency of landscape—namely through plants, waters, climates—as activist, collaborative, and participatory medium.

 Late or incomplete proposals will not be considered.
-The Jury Committee will meet following the submission of proposals.
-Shortlisted candidates will be interviewed as part of the application process.
-Those selected for the GSD-Courances Design Residency will be notified by March 2020.
-The project must be completed and a Final Report must be submitted to the Department of Landscape Architecture by September 14th, 2020.
+The Committee will meet following the submission of proposals, and final awards will be announced early in the Spring semester.
+Projects must be completed and a final reports must be submitted to the Department of Landscape Architecture.

-It is strongly recommended that, in the preparation of their proposals, applicants check the guide “Scholarly Pursuits: A Guide to Professional Development during the Graduate Years,” by Cynthia Verba, Director of Fellowships at the Harvard Graduate School of Arts and Sciences, and which can be downloaded at the GSAS website.
-Chapter 5 of the guide, “Grantsmanship in Support of Study or Research: Writing a Fellowship Proposal or Statement of Purpose,” offers valuable recommendations on how to construct and polish arguments in the development of an application to a grant, on how to write an abstract, and on the general organization of your ideas.
-The guide can be found at https://gsas.harvard.edu/student-life/harvard-resources/scholarly-pursuits-guide-professional-development-during-graduate
+It is strongly recommended that, in the preparation of their proposals, applicants consult the “Scholarly Pursuits: A Guide to Professional Development during the Graduate Years” guide written by Cynthia Verba, Fellowships Advisor at the Graduate School of Arts and Sciences.
+The guide offers valuable recommendations on how to: construct and polish arguments in the development of a grant application; write an abstract; and compose the general organization of ideas.

-Only one grant may be awarded per student, as an individual.
-Collaboration with students that have already received an award from the Penny White Fund is not allowed.
-No additional funding will be provided after the Award date, should the project budget change for any reason whatsoever.
+Only one grant may be awarded per student, either individually or in group.
+Collaboration with students that have already received an award from the Penny White Project Fund is not allowed.
+No additional funding will be provided after the award date.

-Student applicants will be requested to submit the name of one project advisor – an Internal Faculty Advisor from the GSD – who is aware of the project and supports its potential outcomes.
-Please note – the Internal Faculty Advisor should not be someone on the Faculty Jury Committee who reviews the proposals.
+Applicants will be requested to submit names of two project advisors within the GSD faculty, who are aware of the project and support its potential outcomes.
+Please note the advisors cannot be part of the Selection Committee.

-Competition for the Penny White Fund takes place in a one-stage process of selection.
+Competition for the Penny White Project Fund takes place in a one-stage process of selection.

-Executive Coordinator for the Department of Landscape Architecture, email@example.com
+Submit to the Department of Landscape Architecture at firstname.lastname@example.org

 Late or incomplete proposals will not be accepted.